-Sony’s strategy for making single player, narrative-driven games has really come into its own this generation, with the likes of Uncharted 4, Horizon: Zero Dawn, God of War, Spider-Man, and many, many others showing in no unclear terms that there’s great success to be had in this area for those who deliver memorable experiences.
+Sony’s strategy for making single player, narrative-driven games has really come into its own this generation, with the likes of Uncharted 4, Horizon: Zero Dawn, Spider-Man, and many, many others showing in no unclear terms that there’s great success to be had in this area for those who deliver memorable experiences.
 And clearly, it’s a direction that Sony will keep heading in for the foreseeable future as well.

 But though Sony isn’t interested in chasing trends like battle royale, more multiplayer options are something we’re probably going to see them focus a bit more on with the next generation of consoles.
 While speaking with Business Insider, PlayStation boss Shawn Layden got to speaking about multiplayer games, and how that’s one area where PlayStation’s exclusive lineup has been a bit lacking in recent years, and how, as such, it is also one area where we might see Sony redoubling their efforts with the PS5.